Recently added item(s) ×

 Identification & Occurrence

-Creeping Buttercup can be easily identified with it’s glossy-yellow flowers from May to September however it has a courser, more low-lying foliage than meadow buttercup (R.acris) and does not bear bulbs like the way less yellow celandine (R.ficaria) does.
+Creeping Buttercup can be easily identified with it’s glossy-yellow flowers from May to September, however it has a courser, more low-lying foliage than Meadow Buttercup (R.acris) and does not bear bulbs like the Yellow Celandine (R.ficaria) does.
 In mown grass the yellow flowers will be absent but it’s three-lobed serrated leaves are easily identifiable.

 It often occurs in a band like formation along the bottom of ridges and furrows.
 It is common in gateways and paths as it is good at tolerating trampling and compaction.
 It can tolerate both waterlogging and a moderate drought.